jude2510/Deep-Learning-Options-Pricing/README.md

 # Predicting Option Prices: From the Black-Scholes Model to Advanced Machine Learning Methods

 This project explores option pricing using both traditional financial models and modern machine learning techniques.
-Originally conducted as part of the STP 550 course at Arizona State University, the study evaluates and compares models such as the Black-Scholes formula, decision trees, random forests, gradient boosting, and neural networks.
+The study evaluates and compares models such as the Black-Scholes formula, decision trees, random forests, gradient boosting, and neural networks.

+(Completed on May 8, 2025)

 📄 **Report**: [ProjectReport.pdf](./ProjectReport.pdf)
 📓 **Notebook**: See the included `.ipynb` file(s) for code implementations and experiments.